rgyani/system-design-examples/tinyurl.md

 ### Cache

-Our service should be able to cache URLs that are frequently accessed, through a solution like Memcached Because we want to replace a link with a more popular URL, we can use the Least Recently Used (LRU) policy for our cache system.
+Our service should be able to cache URLs that are frequently accessed, through a solution like Memcached/Redis Because we want to replace a link with a more popular URL, we can use the Least Recently Used (LRU) policy for our cache system.

 ### Scalability

 We will ideally have multiple servers generating the short URLs for us.
 These can be placed behind a load balancer.
-For Database Scalability, we would have NoSQL databases like Cassandra, or DynamoDB which are horizontally scalable.
+For Database Scalability, we would have NoSQL databases like Cassandra or DynamoDB which are horizontally scalable.
 These databases, use hash-based partitioning, which takes hash of the object being stored and then calculate which partition to use.
 The hashing function will randomly distribute the data into different partitions, hence there will not be any problem of hot-regions

 ![img](imgs/tinyurl.svg)